Spin glass models from the point of view of spin distributions: Introduction and main results

-\end{theorem} Note that we could also add in (\ref{Hampertpert}) the previous perturbation term (\ref{HampertSK}), which would simultaneously ensure that the invariance (\ref{SCSK}) and representation (\ref{Parisi}) hold.
-The proof that (\ref{SS}) implies (\ref{SSSK}) will not be detailed since it follows exactly the same argument as the proof of Theorem \ref{ThSCSK} (we will point this out at the appropriate step in Section \ref{SecSCSK}).
-Note that (\ref{SSSK}) is more general than (\ref{preBSCSK}), which shows that the invariance of Theorem \ref{ThSCSK} is related to the stochastic stability (\ref{SS}).
-It is interesting to note, however, that the size of the perturbation (\ref{HampertSK}) that ensured the invariance in (\ref{SCSK}) was of arbitrarily smaller order than the original Hamiltonian (\ref{HamSK}) since $c_N$ could grow arbitrarily slowly while perturbation (\ref{HampertmixSK}) must be large enough since $\delta_N$ can not go to zero too fast.
-Moreover, the form of the perturbation (\ref{HampertSK}) plays a crucial role in the proof of the self-consistency part (\ref{Invar}) of the equations (\ref{SCSK}) which will allow us to give an explicit construction of the functional order parameter $\bar{\sigma}$ below under the Parisi ultrametricity hypothesis.
-The special case of the stochastic stability (\ref{SSSK}) for the overlaps (rather than multi-overlaps as in (\ref{SSSK})) was the starting point of the main result in \cite{AA} under certain additional assumptions on $\bar{\sigma}$.
+The proof that (\ref{SS}) implies (\ref{SSSK}) will not be detailed since it follows exactly the same argument as the proof of Theorem~\ref{ThSCSK} (we will point this out at the appropriate step in Section~\ref{SecSCSK}).
+Note that (\ref{SSSK}) is more general than (\ref{preBSCSK}), which shows that the invariance of Theorem~\ref{ThSCSK} is related to the stochastic stability (\ref{SS}).\vadjust{\goodbreak} It is interesting to note, however, that the size of the perturbation (\ref{HampertSK}) that ensures the invariance in (\ref{SCSK}) was of arbitrarily smaller order than the original Hamiltonian (\ref{HamSK}) since $c_N$ could grow arbitrarily slowly while perturbation (\ref{HampertmixSK}) must be large enough since $\delta_N$ cannot go to zero too fast.
+Moreover, the form of the perturbation (\ref{HampertSK}) plays a crucial role in the proof of the self-consistency part (\ref{Invar}) of equations (\ref{SCSK}) which will allow us to give an explicit construction of the functional order parameter $\bar {\sigma}$ below under the Parisi ultrametricity hypothesis.
+The special case of the stochastic stability (\ref{SSSK}) for the overlaps [rather than multi-overlaps as in (\ref{SSSK})] was the starting point of the main result in~\cite{AA} under certain additional assumptions on $\bar{\sigma}$.

-Let us make one more comment about the Ghirlanda-Guerra identities (\ref{GGplim}) from the point of view of the generic functional order parameter $\bar{\sigma}$.
-Equation (\ref{GGp}) always arises as a simple consequence of the following concentration statement either for the perturbation Hamiltonian (\ref{HampertmixSKp}) (see \cite{Tal-New}),
+Let us make one more comment about the Ghirlanda--Guerra identities (\ref{GGplim}) from the point of view of the generic functional order parameter~$\bar {\sigma}$.
+Equation (\ref{GGp}) always arises as a simple consequence of the following concentration statement either for the perturbation Hamiltonian (\ref{HampertmixSKp}) (see~\cite{Tal-New}),

 or for the Hamiltonian in (\ref{HamSKp}),